mikemaccana/powershell-profile/README.md

  - [**Terminus**](https://eugeny.github.io/terminus/) (pictured above) works great, and is **by far my best recommendation for terminals**.
 Tweaking colors, keyboard shortcuts etc is easy via the menus, and [my settings file is included](terminus-settings.yaml) if you just want my config.
  - [**FluentTerminal**](https://github.com/felixse/FluentTerminal) is a native Windows 10 terminal that feels as if Microsoft had written it.
 Enable 'Developer mode' in Settings and use the chocolatey install method.
- - [**ConEmu**](https://conemu.github.io/) also works, but has some contrast issues which make it hard to see the open tab, and is hampered by its author's desire for Windows XP support.
   - [**Hyper**](https://hyper.is/) Install [Hyper 3 Canary](https://github.com/zeit/hyper/releases).
 Run:
  ```
  shell: "C:\\Program Files\\PowerShell\\6-preview\\pwsh.exe",